 - They're testable.
 YouTube now has native thumbnail A/B testing built in.
 Use it.

-If you're shipping weekly and not seeing growth, the first thing to audit is your thumbnails — not your script, not your edit, not your upload schedule.
+If you're shipping weekly and not seeing growth, the first thing to audit is your thumbnails.
+Not your script, not your edit, not your upload schedule.

 The 5-second framework